FoveHMD/FoveCppSample/README.md

 - Eye tracking (objects are highlighted when gazed upon)
 - Displaying the rendered scene in a window in addition to the HMD

-The OpenGL example is similar to the DirectX11 example, except:
-- Uses OpenGL for rendering
-- Uses the WGL_NV_DX_interop2 extension to render to a DirectX11 surface (needed for submission to the FOVE compositor)
+The OpenGL example is similar to the DirectX11 example, except it uses OpenGL for rendering Previous versions used the WGL_NV_DX_interop2 extension to render to a DirectX11 surface (needed for submission to the FOVE compositor), but this is now internally handled by the FOVE API.

 ## How to build

-To build and run, follow these steps:
+This project uses [CMake](https://cmake.org/) to generate a Makefile or project file for a variety of IDEs.

+You can use a standard CMake build process:
+1. Make a build folder (usually just a folder called 'build' at the top level).
+2. Use CMake command line or gui to generate project files
+3. Build and run

 Visual Studio:
 1. Ensure CMake (https://cmake.org/) and Visual Studio 2015 or later are installed.
-2. Run CMake to generate a 64-bit Visual Studio project (make sure to select a 64 bit generator such as "Visual Studio 14 2015 Win64").
+2. Run CMake to generate a 64-bit Visual Studio project (build folder can go anywhere).
 3. Open the generated Visual Studio project, and build and run from there.

 Qt Creator + MSVC tool chain:
 1. Ensure that you have at least CMake 3.7, Qt Creator 3.8, and the MSVC tool chain (2015 or later) installed.